CORNISH_Logo_TypeOnly

 Important Dates and Deadlines

 The intention of Arts Incubator is not to create a final, polished product.
 Instead, the program seeks to give artists time and space to incubate and begin to develop an idea, concept, or exploration.
-Three groups will be selected to participate in a four-week residency.
-They will receive free rental space at the Alhadeff Studio Theater and staff support to incubate new and exciting ideas.
+Four groups will be selected to participate in a two-week residency.
+They will receive free rental space at the Alhadeff Studio Theater to incubate new and exciting ideas.

 Cornish Playhouse’s Public Benefit